- ACLS BLS for Adults

-The AHA has updated the Basic Life Support (BLS) course over the years as new research in cardiac care has become available.
+The ILCOR has updated the Basic Life Support (BLS) course over the years as new research in cardiac care has become available.
 Cardiac arrest continues to be a leading cause of death in the United States.
 BLS guidelines have changed dramatically, and the elements of BLS continue to be some of the most important steps in initial treatment.
 General concepts of BLS include:

 - Quickly starting the Chain of Survival.

 - Delivering high-quality chest compressions for adults, children, and infants.

 - Knowing where to locate and understanding how to use an Automatic External Defibrillator (AED)

 - Providing rescue breathing when appropriate.